 So I am in awe of people who write professionally.
 And well!
 As I often capture author headshots of new writers whose books are just being published, I get a little sneak peek into the publishing world.
-Being able to ask about the author’s inspiration, story behind the book, the writer’s influences, etc is just amazing.
-And I always read the finished product so it just gives me a little more insight into the person behind the pen, so to speak.
+Being able to ask about the author’s inspiration, story behind the book, the writer’s influences, etc is fascinating.
+And I always read the finished product which is really interesting when you have met the person behind the book.

 Over the years I have photographed prolific, veteran authors such as Anne Sebba.
-And last year, Bonnie Garmus, the author of one of this summer’s biggest books, Lessons in Chemistry.
-Recently, I photographed Fran Littlewood whose book is being published in January 2023 and Ira Mathur whose wonderful book was published in July.
-And Donna Freed, whose book will launch next week.
-As well as Ariana Neumann, David Wheeler , Becky Hunter and Ben Housden.
+And last year, Bonnie Garmus, the author of one of this year’s biggest books, Lessons in Chemistry.
+I’ve also photographed Fran Littlewood whose book was published in January 2023.
+As well as Donna Freed, Ira Mathur, Ariana Neumann, David Wheeler , Becky Hunter and Ben Housden.

 How I get a good author portrait